martanne/vis/README.md

   For sentence and paragraph there is no difference between the inner and normal variants.

+  Additionally the following text objects, which are not part of stock vim are also supported:

+    ae      entire file content
-  Furthermore `ae` covers the entire content of a file, whereas `ie` does not include leading and trailing empty lines. `af` tries to match C-like function definitions, `if` only covers the function body.
+    ie      entire file content except for leading and trailing empty lines af      C-like function definition including immeadiately preceding comments if      C-like function definition only function body al      current line
+    il      current line without leading and trailing white spaces

 ### Modes